skynowa/dotfiles/README.md

 `

-If you would like to overwrite some of the settings included with your own preferences, you can include them in a `.local-bashrc` file, which will be loaded automatically within the `.bash_profile` after the `.bash_rc` is included (thus, overriding said preferences).
+If you would like to overwrite some of the settings included with your own preferences, you can include them in a `.bashrc.local` file, which will be loaded automatically within the `.bash_profile` after the `.bash_rc` is included (thus, overriding said preferences).